mullvad/mullvadvpn-app/ios/MullvadVPNUITests/README.md

 ### GitHub runner setup
 1. Ask GitHub admin for new runner token and setup steps from GitHub.
 Set it up according to the steps, pass `--labels ios-test` to `config.sh` when running it.
 By default it will also have the labels `self-hosted` and `macOS` which are required as well.
 2. Make sure GitHub actions secrets for the GitHub project are correctly set up:
-  - `IOS_DEVICE_PIN_CODE` - Device passcode if the device require it, otherwise leave blank.
+  - `IOS_DEVICE_PIN_CODE` - Device passcode for the device you want to run tests on, otherwise leave blank.
 Devices used with CI should not require passcode.
-  - `IOS_HAS_TIME_ACCOUNT_NUMBER` - Production server account without time left
+  - `IOS_HAS_TIME_ACCOUNT_NUMBER` - Production server account with time added to it.
-  - `IOS_NO_TIME_ACCOUNT_NUMBER` - Production server account with time added to it
+  - `IOS_NO_TIME_ACCOUNT_NUMBER` - Production server account with no time.
+Make sure that the account has not been deleted if left unused for too long.
   - `TEST_DEVICE_IDENTIFIER_UUID` - unique identifier for the test device.
 Create new identifier with `uuidgen`.
   - `PARTNER_API_TOKEN` - secret token for partner API.
 Optional and only intended to be used in CI when running tests against staging environment.